-5 Sufficient Conditions for Stability
+5 Sufficient Stability Conditions

 In this section, we present upper bounds on stability thresholds.
 We denote $d(\mathcal{G})$ the length of the longest directed path that may be followed by any packet.
-We still consider the model of dynamic capacities [6] where each link capacity may take on integer values from [1, C].
+We still consider the model of dynamic capacities [4] where each link capacity may take on integer values from [1, C].
 We first show: